 By Link Aggregation, devices are allowed to communicate simultaneously at their full singleport speed while any one single device would not occupy all available backbone capacities.

 Click the Link Aggregation folder from the Switch Management menu and then two options will be displayed.

-Distribution Rule: Configure the distribution rule of Port Trunking group(s).

-Port Trunking: Create, edit or delete port trunking group(s).
+- 1. Distribution Rule: Configure the distribution rule of Port Trunking group(s). - 2.
+Port Trunking: Create, edit or delete port trunking group(s). - 3.
+LACP Port Configuration: Set up the configuration of LACP on all or some ports.